jorants/purere/README.md

 TODO:
 - Ability to output standalone python code for a pattern that does not require `purere` to run
 - Full independence from stdlib.
-Te only non optional dependence currently is `enum`, which is used for the flags.
+The only non optional dependence currently is `enum`, which is used for the flags.
 We might roll our own simpler funciton at some point.

 Will never be implemented:
 - The `L` locale flag.
 Usage is discouraged for `re` and we will not be implementing it.
 Full Unicode support is available and should be used.

 Known implementation differences to `re` regarding matching:
 - For Unicode patterns we define `\d` using python's `isnumerical()`, which is not the same behavior as CPython's `re`.
-THis means we match all nummerical unicode characters, while `re` is stricter.
+This means we match all nummerical unicode characters, while `re` is stricter.
 To get the original behavior there is an option  `purere.STRICTUNI` that can be passed, in this case `unicodedata` is used to define '\d'.

 Some minor implementation details that do not change matching behavior and that you will probably not notice every:
   - Match objects are not cached and hence copying them gives back a different object, where CPython gives an exact copy for some reason.